-It’s easy to find free moving boxes, however, we do not recommend you do this for a long distance move.
-Used moving boxes are often scruffy and worn out to an extent that they may pose a threat to your items.
-If the bottom fails, you’ll end up with plenty of dishes or glassware broken at tiny pieces.
-Most certainly you won’t be able to restore them afterward and will have to throw them away.
+It’s easy to find free moving boxes, however, we do not recommend you do this for a long-distance move.
+Used moving boxes are often scruffy and worn out to the extent that they may threaten your items.
+If the bottom fails, you’ll end up with plenty of dishes or glassware broken into tiny pieces.
+Most certainly, you won’t be able to restore them afterwards and will have to throw them away.

 If you don’t want to use newspaper when packing the dishes or any paper at all, that’s fine.
-Simply look forward to other packing material such as bubble wrap which will do the job in a similar way.
-There are other alternatives as well such as:
+Look forward to other packing materials, such as bubble wrap, which will similarly do the job.
+There are other alternatives as well, such as:

 You can use any towel as long as it fits inside the box but still leaves enough space for the dishes.